 Visit the University of the Sunshine Coast website at: https://www.usc.edu.au/

 Visit the University of Queensland website at: https://www.uq.edu.au/

 Royal Melbourne Institute of Technology (RMIT) University, Victoria:

-Key collaborative research program for microbial genome profiling and genome function definition, including assessments of antimicrobial activity.
-RMIT has been working with Terragen since late 2016.
+RMIT University conducts a key collaborative research program for microbial genome profiling and genome function definition, including assessments of antimicrobial activity.
+RMIT University has been working with Terragen Biotech since late 2016.

 University of California at Davis, California:

 UC Davis has conducted research for Terragen Biotech that has focussed on the identification of microbial effects on plant disease pathogens and crop productivity improvement.

 Visit the University of California - Davis website at: https://www.ucdavis.edu/